giffordlabcvr/Flu-GLUE/README.md

 ## Overview

 Flu-GLUE is a sequence-oriented resource for comparative genomic analysis of influenza viruses, developed using the GLUE software framework.
-It provides a freely accessible, public-facing platform that offers an automatically-updated, phylogenetically-structured collection of all publicly available influenza sequence data.
-The data is richly annotated with gene features and linked to a variety of phenotypic information.
+It provides a freely accessible, public-facing platform that offers a phylogenetically-structured collection of all publicly available influenza sequence data.
+Sequence data are richly annotated with gene features and isolate-associated information.

 ## Table of Contents